10sr/fuzzy-finder-el/README.md

 Open a new window and start a fuzzy finder process inside of it.
-This package defines several variables that configures this command: for example `fuzzy-finder-default-command` defines what command is executed for fuzzy finder process.
+This package defines several variables that configures this command: for example `fuzzy-finder-default-arguments` defines what arguments are passed to the fuzzy finder process.

 Without any configuration, it lists up all files in the current directory and child directories, start a `fzf` process, and then visit selected files.